Blog

 What is a Construction Loan?

 Construction loans typically have higher interest rates and are secured by the property they finance.
 These loans are generally paid off with permanent financing using the cash flow generated by the completed building.
-The money borrowed through a construction loan is disbursed in a series of advances or draws according to a prearranged schedule or milestones.
+The money borrowed through a construction loan is disbursed in a series of draws according to a prearranged schedule or milestones.

-2. The disbursement of funds during construction – the construction loan is disbursed over the course of the project, reimbursing the costs of every milestone.
-The funds are released per the details in the Schedule of Values and the Draw Schedule.
-The bank will, upon receiving the necessary reports, send out a 3rd-party inspector with the task of confirming that this particular part of the project is complete.
+2. The disbursement of funds during construction.
+This happens over course of the project.
+Funds are released per the details in the schedule of values and the draw schedule.
+Upon receiving the necessary reports, the bank will send out a third-party inspector with the task of confirming that this particular part of the project is complete.
 The inspector will then provide a construction inspection report with recommendations that the draw request is funded or revised based on the progress of the project.

 To be eligible for a construction loan, a borrower needs to have three necessary items in check: the money, a plan, and a contractor.

-To get a loan request approved, the borrower needs to win over the trust and confidence of the right construction loan manager.
-To build trust, the borrower will first need to pull together the right team including an experienced general contractor with a record of quality and on-time work as well as a healthy financial position.
-The general contractor helps build a construction timetable, budget, and detailed plans.
-Also, the borrower must create a sound and feasible financial plan based on the market dynamics, location, and capital requirements.
+Winning a construction loan is often a complicated process that requires the borrower to know the right people and create a feasible business case for a proposed development.
+To get a loan request approved, the borrower needs to win over the trust and confidence of the right construction capital partner.
+Borrowers need to prove they have the right team, including an experienced general contractor with a record of quality and on-time work.
+The borrower must create a sound and feasible financial plan based on market dynamics, location, and capital requirements.
+A capital partner can more easily assess risk and fund the loan with a thoughtful and thorough business case in hand.

-A construction loan agreement is a legally binding contract between the lender and the borrower, detailing the promises and commitments both parties have to uphold through successful project completion.
+Borrowers may be asked to sign a construction loan agreement during the process.
+This is a legally binding contract between the lender and the borrower, detailing the promises and commitments both parties have to uphold through successful project completion.
+The borrower can expect the standard construction loan agreement to include the following:

 1. Definition of Terms